plotly/academy/_react/part-4.md

 That's nice and all, but this won't change the store automatically.
 We have to tell Redux what to do when this action comes in, which we do in a so-called reducer.

-A reducer is a simple function that takes two arguments, the current state and the action that was called:
+A reducer is a simple function that takes two arguments, the current state and the action that was dispatched:

 ```JS
 function appReducer(state, action) {